Climate Change Adaptation

 Climate Change Impacts on the Superfund Program

 EPA conducted a screening analysis to evaluate the extent to which the vulnerabilities may affect soil, sediment, or groundwater remedies involving technologies such as soil vapor extraction, bioremediation, permeable reactive barriers, and pump-and-treat (P&T) systems or involving strategies such as monitored natural attenuation or ex situ containment.
 The analysis included plotting Superfund sites located near or within 100-year and 500-year floodplains and Superfund sites situated within a 1-meter sea level rise zone.
-Results indicated that cleanup projects involving P&T technology for groundwater remediation and/or onsite systems for contaminant source containment may experience significant vulnerability to climate change due to their frequent use, general design components, and often lengthy durations.
+Results indicated that cleanup projects involving P&T technology for groundwater remediation and/or onsite systems for contaminant source containment may be particularly vulnerable to climate change due to their frequent use, general design components, and often lengthy durations.

 Climate Change Adaptation within the Superfund Program

-EPA's Office of Superfund Remediation and Technology Innovation, which manages the Superfund Program, is collaborating with other national program offices to implement the climate change adaptation implementation plan (PDF) (41 pp, 463 KB, About PDF) released by the Agency's Office of Solid Waste and Emergency Response in June 2014.
+EPA's Office of Superfund Remediation and Technology Innovation, which manages the Superfund Program, is collaborating with other national program offices to implement the Climate Change Adaptation Implementation Plan (PDF) (41 pp, 463 KB, About PDF) released by the Agency's Office of Solid Waste and Emergency Response in June 2014.
 Adaptation plans specific to the Superfund Program involve the following key actions:

 - Develop criteria to identify the types of remedies for which performance may be affected by climate change